Women's health and hormones

 7. DHEA-S: the adrenal androgen the NHS rarely tests

-Second, it helps exclude non-classical congenital adrenal hyperplasia (NCAH).
-NCAH, caused by 21-hydroxylase deficiency, affects roughly 1–5% of women presenting with PCOS symptoms and is often mistaken for PCOS.
-Isolated DHEA-S elevation with a suspicious 17-OH progesterone level warrants further investigation with an ACTH stimulation test.
+Second, it helps exclude congenital adrenal hyperplasia (NCAH),which affects 1–5% of women with PCOS symptoms.
+A raised DHEA-S with a high 17-OH progesterone needs an ACTH test.

 8. AMH: ovarian reserve and PCOS severity